Photovoltaics

 Environmental Review / Permitting

 If the project is located on Federal land or uses Federal funding (besides a tax credit), the project must comply with NEPA.
-The effort involved to comply with NEPA greatly depends on where the project is located on the site and on the project's scale.
+The effort involved to comply with NEPA greatly depends on where the project is located on the site and with the scale of the project.
 The impact of a rooftop system, for example, is typically less than that of a ground-mounted system which may be located in an environmentally sensitive area.
 Photovoltaic systems mounted on existing facilities typically qualify for a categorical exemption.
 Photovoltaics added to new construction should rarely add any additional burden to the NEPA process.
 Consulting with an agency or environmental expert on procedures for implementing NEPA is recommended.

 Security

-Solar photovoltaic systems consist of expensive components such as solar panels and inverters, with solar panels being the most expensive components of the entire system.
-Frequently located at a highly visible location, the solar photovoltaic system can be educational for the public and offer good publicity for an agency or institution.
-As a result, this visibility can lead to vandalism or theft in certain situations.
+PV systems installed in highly visible locations may lead to vandalism or theft in certain situations.
 If this is a concern, particularly for a facility with little security or no security for extended periods of time, theft-prevention techniques should be set up accordingly.

 Relevant Codes and Standards